cs10/sp15/checkoffs.md

 #### Self-Check Questions

-1. What similarities do you notice between Snap! and Python?
+* What similarities do you notice between Snap! and Python?
 Differences?
-2. What is an iterable and iterator?
+* What is an iterable and iterator?
-3. What do Higher Order Functions look like in Python?
+* What do Higher Order Functions look like in Python?

 ---

+## Lab 17: Besides Blocks: Data in Python {#lab17}

+## Due: 04/24/15

+#### Required Questions

+1. What is a corpus and how can it be useful?
+What is a good place to start analyzing a large set of data like a corpus?
+2. What techniques are there to clean data and why is cleaning data important?
+Why is it expensive?
 </div>